aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q28
-### ✍Does the screen keyword in media queries apply to the device's physical screen or the browser's viewport?
+### 🍄 Does the screen keyword in media queries apply to the device's physical screen or the browser's viewport?

 <div align="right">